rails/rails/guides/source/asset_pipeline.md

 The asset pipeline provides a framework to concatenate and minify or compress JavaScript and CSS assets.
 It also adds the ability to write these assets in other languages such as CoffeeScript, Sass and ERB.

-The asset pipeline is technically no longer a core feature of Rails 4, it has been extracted out of the framework into the [sprockets-rails](https://github.com/rails/sprockets-rails) gem.
-However, the sprockets-rails gem is included in the Rails 4 gemspec as a dependency, so the asset pipeline is included by default and you don't have to do anything to enable it.
+The asset pipeline is technically no longer a core feature of Rails 4, it has been extracted out of the framework into the [sprockets](https://github.com/rails/sprockets) gem.
+However, the sprockets gem is included in the Rails 4 gemspec as a dependency, so the asset pipeline is included by default and you don't have to do anything to enable it.

-Rails 4 also automatically adds the 'sass-rails' and 'uglifier' gems to your Gemfile, both of which are used by Sprockets for asset compression:
+Rails 4 also automatically adds the 'sass-rails', 'coffee-rails' and 'uglifier' gems to your Gemfile, both of which are used by Sprockets for asset compression:

 ```ruby
 gem 'sass-rails', '~> 4.0.0'